makiftutuncu/MyKentKart/README.md

 Welcome to My KentKart!

 My KentKart is an Android application for KentKart.
 It's purpose is to see information of a KentKart easily.
 My KentKart requires a device with Android 4.0.3 and newer to work.
+It supports Turkish and English languages.

 Disclaimer
 --------------